pinei/edgyR-pi/I-want-more.md

         should be OK in a home environment, but in a lab setting, make sure you clear it with your LAN administrator.
     -   The RStudio server listens on IP address:port `0.0.0.0:7878`.
-        This means you can browse to it on the Jetson as `localhost:7878` and from any other system on the LAN as `<Jetson IP address>:7878`.
+        This means you can browse to it on the Raspberry as `localhost:7878` and from any other system on the LAN as `<Jetson IP address>:7878`.
 Note that this is a different port than the RStudio Server default, 8787.